caiyuanhao1998/MST/README.md

 @inproceedings{hdnet,
-	title={HDNet: High-resolution Dual-domain Learning for Spectral Compressive Imaging}, author={Xiaowan Hu and Yuanhao Cai and Jing Lin and  Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+	title={HDNet: High-resolution Dual-domain Learning for Spectral Compressive Imaging}, author={Xiaowan Hu and Yuanhao Cai and Jing Lin and  Haoqian Wang and Xin Yuan and Yulun Zhang and Radu Timofte and Luc Van Gool}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2022}
 }